Shopify/js-buy-sdk/README.md

 <summary>What happens if I do not take any action?</summary>

-If you do not take any action before `July 1, 2025 11:00 AM ET`, your store will lose the ability for customers to complete purchases and your site may become unavailable for users with existing carts.
+If you do not take any action before July 1, 2025 11:00 AM ET, your store will lose the ability for customers to complete purchases and your site may become unavailable for users with existing carts.

 </details>